 Blake and Sissle collaborated to create Shuffle Along, the first all-black musical hit on Broadway.
 The show and its hit songs, “I’m Just Wild about Harry” and “Love Will Find a Way,” were so popular that in 1921 the show was performed by three different touring companies.
 Blake also created some shows on his own including Swing It and Blackbirds.

-When ragtime faded in popularity by the early 1920s, Blake shifted to jazz and performed continuously until 1946 when he took a 23 year hiatus from show business.
+When ragtime faded in popularity by the early 1920s, Blake shifted to jazz and performed continuously until 1946 when he took a twenty-three year hiatus from show business.
 He returned in 1969, at the age of 86.
-Blake toured the world playing piano and giving lectures on ragtime music and helped promote the ragtime revival of the 1970s which partly grew out of the popularity of the Robert Redford film The Sting.
+Blake toured the world playing piano and giving lectures on ragtime music and helped promote the ragtime revival of the 1970s, which partly grew out of the popularity of the 1977 Robert Redford film, The Sting.
 Eubie Blake gave talks and performed his music well into his nineties.
-In 1979 the musical Eubie was created from his work; Blake himself made several cameo appearances in performances across the United States.
+In 1979, the musical Eubie was created from his work; Blake himself made several cameo appearances in performances across the United States.
 Eubie Blake passed away in New York City shortly after his 100th birthday.